digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 HTTP Health Check
 ~~~~~~~~~~~~~~~~~

-The ``canton`` process can optionally expose an HTTP endpoint indicating whether the process believes it is healthy.
+Optionally, the ``canton`` process can expose an HTTP endpoint indicating whether the process believes it is healthy.
 This may be used as an uptime check or as a `Kubernetes liveness probe <https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/>`__.
 If enabled, the ``/health`` endpoint will respond to a ``GET`` HTTP request with a 200 HTTP status code (if healthy) or 500 (if unhealthy, along with a plain text description of why it is unhealthy).

 To enable this health endpoint, add a ``monitoring`` section to the Canton configuration.
 Since this health check is for the whole process, add it directly to the ``canton`` configuration rather than for a specific node.